The exact solution approach to warm inflation: Perturbation spectra analysis

-This finally allows to us to express the scalar spectral index as This is the scalar spectral index for the high dissipative regime. \\ \\ For the low dissipative regime ( $ Q << 1 $ ), the Amplitude of the scalar perturbation spectra is still expressed by (54) , but $ d \phi $ is given by This allows us to write the power spectrum for the low dissipative regime as
+This finally allows to us to express the scalar spectral index as This is the scalar spectral index for the high dissipative regime. \\ For the low dissipative regime ( $ Q << 1 $ ) we have which allows us to write the power spectrum for the low dissipative regime as

-Using the expression for the temperature derived above (28) , we have
+Using the expression for the temperature derived above \eqref{28} , we have

-Again , the definition of the scalar spectral index in this case is the same as for the high dissipation scenario Pursuing a similar analysis as for the previous case, we arrive at \\ \\ One of the more exciting findings of the observational data from the Planck, WMAP and COBE experiments is that there is a significant running of the scalar spectral index as well.
+Again , the definition of the scalar spectral index in this case is the same as for the high dissipation scenario Pursuing a similar analysis as for the previous case, we arrive at \\ One of the more exciting findings of the observational data from the Planck, WMAP and COBE experiments is that there is a significant running of the scalar spectral index as well.
 Traditionally it was taken to be negligible but these experimental findings make them a very important observational quantity.
 Alongside the Running of the scalar spectral index and the index itself, the tensor to scalar ratio is another important quantity of observational relevance.
-We will now focus more on the high dissipative regime and calculate the running of the scalar spectral index and the Tensor-to-Scalar Ratio in that limit.
-We will not calculate the same in the low dissipative regime but one can calculate them in that limit by pursuing a similar method as we do in the following for the High Dissipative Regime. \\ \\ The running of the Spectral Index is defined by it's usual definition In a similar way as we calculated $ \frac{d \epsilon}{d \ln k} $ in (66), we arrive at the following differentials
+We will now focus more on the high dissipative regime and calculate the running of the scalar spectral index and the tensor-to-scalar ratio in that limit.
+We will not calculate the same in the low dissipative regime but one can calculate them in that limit by pursuing a similar method as we do in the following for the high dissipative regime. \\ \\ The running of the spectral index is defined by it's usual definition In a similar way as we calculated $ \frac{d \epsilon}{d \ln k} $ in (66), we arrive at the following differentials